UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-04-06-compe-club-weekly.md

 ### 1)  Computer Engineering Club Election Result

-**WHAT:** Computer Engineering Club Anuual General Meeting and the senior executive election was held on April 1st.
+**WHAT:** Computer Engineering Club Annual General Meeting and the senior executive election was held on April 1st.
 Here is a list of our next senior executives for the 2021-2022 Academic Term.
 - President: Rafaella Graña & Tharidu Witharana
 - VP External: Cyrus Diego
 - VP Internal: Muhammad Fiaz